citp/privacy-policy-historical/h/hu/hun/hunch.com.md

 ### How Your Personal Information Is Used:

   * We ask for your email address and a password when you create your account in order to control access to it.
 Your username is used to identify you to other Hunch users when you elect to share information or contribute reviews to Hunch.
   * When you create a Hunch account using an external application such as Facebook or Twitter, or when you connect your Hunch account to external applications, Hunch may access data from those applications.
-Examples would be things you like, who you follow, or who your friends are on those applications.
+Examples would be things you like, your 'star' rating of Hunch results, who you follow, or who your friends are on those applications.
 A data disclosure page will be shown in these cases and you can decide whether to proceed or not.
   * You may choose to spruce up your Hunch profile be adding a photo, descriptive text, tags, your location or other information.
 This content is public and can be viewed by people not logged into Hunch.
   * Other portions of your Profile can be customized by you to be either public or not.
 The 'Preferences' tab of your account profile gives you many options to control what you want to display and what you don't.
-  * THAY (Teach Hunch About You) ANSWERS: By default when you are logged in, Hunch remembers your answers to THAY questions.
-Over time this will increase the accuracy of the recommendations you receive.
-Alternatively, you can use your account profile settings to disable this feature or delete previously stored answers.
+  * THAY (Teach Hunch About You) answers: You can review, change, or delete answers you have made to Teach Hunch About You questions by visiting your account profile.
-  * SHARED ANSWERS: By default when you are logged in, your answers to THAY questions are not visible by other users on your account profile.
-If, on the other hand, you decide to be more social and let the world gain some insight into what you like and don't, this setting can be enabled from your user profile.
+  * Sharing your THAY (Teach Hunch About You) answers: By default when you are logged in, your answers to THAY questions are not visible by other users on your account profile.
+You can optionally choose to make them public by enabling a setting in your account profile.
 External applications which you authorize may also give you the option to share your THAY answers within the application.
+  * When you 'rate' Hunch results (provide a star rating, or click 'Like' or 'Favorite' feedback), that feedback is considered public and may be publicly attributed to you; this is one of the key social features of the site.
+You can review or edit things you have rated by visiting your account profile.
+  * Mobile applications or 3rd-party applications may display your ratings including 'Like', 'Dislike', 'Favorite', or the number of stars you've rated an item, within mobile or 3rd-party applications.
   * While you are logged in we hope you'll provide written commentary and pros/cons about the recommendation outcomes on Hunch.
 Your submissions will be publicly credited to your username, and they're subject to Hunch's [Terms of Service](https://web.archive.org/info/terms-of-service/) and [Community Guidelines](https://web.archive.org/info/community-guidelines/).
-  * We also welcome your suggested contributions for topics, questions/answers and recommendation outcomes.
+  * We also welcome your suggested contributions for topics, questions/answers and recommendation results.
 These contributions are also subject to Hunch's [Terms of Service](https://web.archive.org/info/terms-of-service/) and [Community Guidelines](https://web.archive.org/info/community-guidelines/) and may be credited to your username.
   * Hunch may make certain aggregated and anonymized data available to developers via an Application Programming Interface ("API").
+Individual, public data (such as 'Likes', 'Favorites', or star ratings) may also be made available through the Hunch API.
 Data accessed from the API may be used in outside applications subject to the review and approval by Hunch.
   * Hunch may collect and display on the Site statistics about your usage of the Hunch service (such as the number of topics you've tried or the number of contributions you've made) and associate this data with your username.